Tuxedo Maine Coon Cats

 Some people believe that black and white cats have boring personalities, or are less intelligent than cats of other colors.

-3. They Are Seen As Unlucky
+3. Seen As Unlucky

 Black cats are often viewed as unlucky, and while black and white cats do not have quite as much of a bad rap as solid black cats, some of that superstition might still apply to them.